aplsimple/doctest/README.md

 The -b option may be repeated.
 If -b omitted, all of the file is checked for the doctest blocks to execute.

+You can use -DTs, -DTv and -DTb instead of -s, -v and -b accordingly, to avoid intersections with arguments of other scripts.

 Examples:

     tclsh doctest.tcl ~/PG/projects/pave/paveme.tcl